 The Department of Public Administration is committed to allowing students flexible options in choosing their programs and courses.
-Thus, the Department will allow the waiver of up to 12 credits from undergraduate coursework from the

-BSS program to the MPA Program.
+Thus, the Department will allow the waiver of up to 12 credits from undergraduate coursework from the BSS program to the MPA Program.
 It will also allow the transfer of up to 12 credits from such relevant coursework taken outside KIMEP from recognized institutions to the MPA Program.
 This should allow most BSS students to complete an MPA degree from KIMEP within one calendar year.
 KIMEP students from other undergraduate programs who have taken the appropriate BSS courses can also be eligible for waiver of credit and finish the MPA Program sooner.
 However, previous coursework submitted for application for a transfer or waiver of credit will be evaluated on a case-by-case basis to determine MPA graduation requirements.
 Credits can be transferred or waived not only for elective courses but also for required courses.
 Out of a total of 48 credits, required courses occupy 42 credits.
 Every course submitted for a transfer or waiver of credit must have an overall grade point average of at least B- (2.67 on the KIMEP grade point average scale).

 The following table is a sample program of study to finish the MPA degree in two years.
 Students who need to complete English and/or prerequisite courses would need another one or two semesters to complete the program.
 An indicative study program for full-time ordinary students without any course waivers or transfers would be:

-1st Year Fall Semester I 1st Year Spring Semester II CSS5000 Critical Thinking and Writing 3 PAD5260 Selected Issues in Public Administration 3 PAD5114 Essentials of Public Administration and 3 and Management Management PAD5218 Project Evaluation 3 PAD5123 Economic Perspective on Government 3 PAD5122 Administrative Ethics 3 PAD5131 Thesis I 3 PAD5117 Public Policy Analysis 3 PAD5113 Research Methods and Statistics 3 Sub-total 12 Sub-total 15 and T 11.0 .
-III 2nd C., C., IX7 2 nd year Fall Semester III 2 nd year Spring Semester IV PAD5231.1 Thesis II 3 PAD5231.2 Thesis III 3 3 - 1 0 3 PAD5231.1 Thesis II PAD5231.2 Thesis III - PAD5231.1 PAD5216 Thesis II Public Management and Leadership 3 PAD5231.2 PAD52xx Thesis III Elective 3 PAD5231.1 PAD5216 PAD5212 Thesis II Public Management and Leadership Fiscal Governance 3 PAD5231.2 PAD52xx PAD5230 Thesis III Elective Internship in Public Administration or 3 PAD5231.1 PAD5216 PAD5212 Thesis II Public Management and Leadership Fiscal Governance 3 PAD5231.2 PAD52xx PAD5230 Thesis III Elective Internship in Public Administration or Applied Research Project in Public 3
+Ist Year Fall Semester I Ist Year Spring Semester II

+CSS5000 Critical Thinking and Writing 3 PAD5260 Selected Issues in Public 3

+PAD5114 Essentials of Public Administration and 3 Administration and Management

+Management PAD5218 Project Evaluation 3

+PAD5123 Economic Perspective on Government 3 PAD5122 Administrative Ethics 3

+3 PAD5117 Public Policy Analysis 3

+PAD5131 Thesis I PAD5113 Research Methods and Statistics 3

+Sub-total 15

+Sub-total 12

+2nd year Fall Semester III 2nd year Spring Semester IV

+PAD5231.1 Thesis II 3 PAD5231.2 Thesis III 3

+PAD5216 Public Management and Leadership 3 PAD52xx Elective 3

+Fiscal Governance 3 PAD5230 Internship in Public Administration 3

+PAD5212 Elective 3 and Management

+PAD52xx PAD5230.1 or

+Applied Research Project in Public 3

+Sub-total Administration and Management

+12

+Sub-total 9

+TOTAL 48